Permian–Triassic extinction event: Terrestrial plants

-During the survival phase in the terrestrial extinction's immediate aftermath, from the latest Changhsingian to the Griesbachian, South China was dominated by opportunistic lycophytes.
+During the survival phase in the immediate aftermath of the terrestrial extinction, from the latest Changhsingian to the Griesbachian, South China was dominated by opportunistic lycophytes.
 Low-lying herbaceous vegetation dominated by the isoetalean Tomiostrobus was ubiquitous following the collapse of the gigantopterid-dominated forests of before.
-In contrast to the highly biodiverse gigantopterid rainforests, the post-extinction landscape of South China was near-barren and had vastly lower diversity.
+In contrast to the highly biodiverse gigantopterid rainforests, the post-extinction landscape of South China was near-barren and far less diverse.
 Plant survivors of the PTME in South China experienced extremely high rates of mutagenesis induced by heavy metal poisoning.
 From the late Griesbachian to the Smithian, conifers and ferns began to rediversify.
 After the Smithian, the opportunistic lycophyte flora declined, as the newly radiating conifer and fern species permanently replaced them as the dominant components of South China's flora.

-On the Tibetan plateau, China, the early Dienerian Endosporites papillatus–Pinuspollenites thoracatus assemblages closely resemble late Changhsingian Tibetan floras, suggesting that the widespread, dominant latest Permian flora repopulated easily after the PTME.
-However, in the late Dienerian, a major shift towards assemblages dominated by cavate trilete spores took place, heralding widespread deforestation and a rapid change to hotter, more humid conditions.
+On the Tibetan plateau, the early Dienerian Endosporites papillatus–Pinuspollenites thoracatus assemblages closely resemble late Changhsingian Tibetan floras, suggesting that the widespread, dominant latest Permian flora repopulated easily after the PTME.
+However, in the late Dienerian, a major shift towards assemblages dominated by cavate trilete spores occurred, heralding widespread deforestation and a rapid transition to hotter, more humid conditions.
 Quillworts and spike mosses dominated Tibetan flora for about a million years after this shift.

-In Pakistan, then the northern margin of Gondwana, the flora was rich in lycopods associated with conifers and pteridosperms.
-Floral turnovers continued to occur due to repeated perturbations arising from recurrent volcanic activity until terrestrial ecosystems stabilized around 2.1 Myr after the PTME.
+In Pakistan, on the northern margin of Gondwana, the flora was rich in lycopods associated with conifers and pteridosperms.
+Floral turnovers continued due to repeated perturbations from recurrent volcanic activity until terrestrial ecosystems stabilized around 2.1 Myr after the PTME.

-In southwestern Gondwana, the post-extinction flora was dominated by bennettitaleans and cycads, with members of Peltaspermales, Ginkgoales, and Umkomasiales being less common constituents of this flora.
+In southwestern Gondwana, the post-extinction flora was dominated by bennettitaleans and cycads, with members of Peltaspermales, Ginkgoales, and Umkomasiales being less common constituents.
 Around the Induan-Olenekian boundary, as paleocommunities recovered, a new Dicroidium flora was established, in which Umkomasiales continued to be prominent and in which Equisetales and Cycadales were subordinate forms.
 The Dicroidium flora further diversified in the Anisian to its peak, wherein Umkomasiales and Ginkgoales constituted most of the tree canopy and Peltaspermales, Petriellales, Cycadales, Umkomasiales, Gnetales, Equisetales, and Dipteridaceae dominated the undergrowth.